zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Inputs

 * "Child Zone" - The name of the child zone.
-* "Root Name Servers" - The IANA [List of Root Servers].
+* "Root Name Servers" - The IANA [Root Hints File] with names and IP addresses of the root name servers.
 * "Test Type" - The test type with values "undelegated test" or "normal test".